Marcia (wife of Cato)

-Marcia was the second wife of Marcus Porcius Cato Uticensis (Cato the Younger) and the daughter of Lucius Marcius Philippus.
+Marcia (also Marzia or Martia; born c.
+80 BC) was the second wife of Marcus Porcius Cato Uticensis (Cato the Younger) and the daughter of Lucius Marcius Philippus.

 Biography

 Early life

-Marcia is believed to have been born about 80 BC to Lucius Marcius Philippus and his first wife, she had two brothers named Lucius Marcius Philippus and Quintus Marcius Philippus.
-When her father married Atia she became the step-sister of Octavia Minor and Gaius Octavius Thurinus (the future emperor Augustus).
+Marcia is believed to have been born around 80 BC to Lucius Marcius Philippus and his first wife.
+She had two brothers named Lucius Marcius Philippus and Quintus Marcius Philippus.
+When her father married Atia, she became the step-sister of Octavia Minor and Gaius Octavius Thurinus (the future emperor Augustus).

 Marriages and children

 After Cato divorced his first wife Atilia because of rumors about her infidelity, in 63 BC, he married Marcia whom Plutarch described as "a woman of excellent reputation, about whom there was the most abundant talk".
 Marcia and Cato had two or three children; however, there is controversy about whether or not she was pregnant with this third child at the time of her second marriage to Hortensius.
 There is no indication that their marriage was unhappy: Plutarch relates that Marcia was concerned for Cato's safety, and Appian says that Cato was extremely fond of Marcia.

 Marcia's second marriage, in the year 56 BC, was to the renowned orator and advocate Quintus Hortensius Hortalus, whom Cicero styled as "king of the courts".
 Hortensius was an admirer and friend of Cato's, and he was eager to be more closely related to Cato and his family.
 Hortensius' own wife, the daughter of Quintus Lutatius Catulus, had just died and an alliance with Cato seems to be the chief reason for Hortensius, nearing 60 years old, to request to be married to Cato's daughter Porcia, who was only about 20 years old at the time.
 However, because Porcia was already married to Marcus Calpurnius Bibulus and the age difference was so great, Cato refused to give his consent.
 Hortensius immediately suggested that he marry Marcia instead because she had already borne Cato his heirs.
 Due to Hortensius' ardor, Cato acquiesced, but only on the condition that Marcia's father, Lucius Marcius Philippus, approve as well.
 With Philippus' consent obtained, Cato divorced Marcia, thereby placing her under her father's charge.
-Hortensius promptly married Marcia, and she bore him an heir.
+Hortensius promptly married Marcia, and they had a son.
 After Hortensius' death in 50 BC, she inherited "every last sesterce of his estate".

-At the outbreak of the civil war in 49, Marcia and her children moved back into Cato's household.
+At the outbreak of Caesar's Civil War in 49 BC, Marcia and her children moved back into Cato's household.
 Plutarch asserts that Cato remarried Marcia after Hortensius's death, whereas Appian's histories relate that Cato merely reestablished her in his own household.
 Either way, this caused a minor scandal, as after Hortensius' death, her return made the household rich.